sepehrsut/group6-Falahati/README.md

 ## **Report Function**

+Report functions return a wide range of building’s financial reports such as cumulative sum graphs, transaction histories etc. About ten functions make it possible for the building manager to get an overview of the residents’ payments and building expenses.

+The ***balance function*** provides each unit’s total payments in a desired time period.

+A history of transactions in a specified time is also delivered as a csv file to the user by the ***transaction_history_function***.

+Functions starting with the word ***portion_by*** illustrate each unit, category or subcategory’s fraction of the total expenses.

+Whenever the building’s total balance is negative, the ***negative_balance_error function*** rises a warning otherwise it shows the excess amount of money.

+The ***cumulative_sum functions*** (for unit or subcategory) provide a cumulative sum graph of the building’s costs with the capability of being filtered based on a range of parameters either grouped by units or subcategories.

+The last but not least is the ***next_year_expenditure_estimation function*** which basically projects each unit’s next year monthly expenses (perhaps charge) with considering the inflation rate in the calculations.

 ### *balance*

-    def balance():
+    def balance(root_in: str):

-      """ This function calculates the balance for each unit within a specific time period. """
+      """ This function calculates the balance for each unit within a specific time period.
+The root_in variable is the path and the name of the excel file containing transactions. """

       import pandas as pd

-      user_input_df = pd.read_excel('data3.xlsx')
+      user_input_df = pd.read_excel(root_in)

     # the user enters the specified units and the time period
       selected_units = input('Please enter your selected units separated by commas.
 You can type all if you want to include all units:').split(',') time_period = input('please enter your selected time period as the form yyyy-mm-dd separated by commas with the earlier date typed first.
 If you want to receive a balance  report up to now you must enter the first and the last date that a transaction has been made:').split(',')

     # changing the class of selected units from str to int
       for i in range(len(selected_units)):